Muthono19/Aflatoxin-prevalence-in-Maize-in-Uganda/README.md

 *Random Effects:* Districts nested within Regions.

 ***Hypotheses:***

-*Treated farms will have lower aflatoxin prevalence compared to untreated farms.
+<li>Treated farms will have lower aflatoxin prevalence compared to untreated farms.</li>

 *Aflatoxin prevalence will vary significantly by season, region, and district.
 *Higher-altitude farms (likely wetter areas) may have higher aflatoxin prevalence due to increased fungal growth conditions.
 *The effectiveness of treatment might depend on altitude (i.e., we expected a potential interaction effect).